cozodb/cozo/cozo-lib-swift/README.md

     public func restore(path: String) throws;

     /**
-     * Import data into a relation
+     * Import data into a relation from a backup.
+     *
+     * Note that triggers are _not_ run for the relations, if any exists.
+     * If you need to activate triggers, use queries with parameters.
      *
      * `path`:      path of the input file.
      * `relations`: the stored relations to import into.